Frustrated Texans endure winter storm with no power, heat

 For many Texans, it was the second time in three years that a February freeze — temperatures were in the 30s Thursday with wind chills below freezing — caused prolonged outages and uncertainty over when the lights would come back on.

-Mayor Kirk Watson, at a news conference Thursday, said city officials will review their communication protocols in future disasters.

-“I know that top of mind for everyone is restoring power to each and every home, and crews are working even as we speak and have through the night,” the mayor said.
-“Because of the length and nature of this storm, it has proven very challenging.”

 Unlike the 2021 blackouts in Texas, when hundreds of people died after the state’s grid was pushed to the brink of total failure because of a lack of generation, the outages in Austin this time were largely the result of frozen equipment and ice-burdened trees and limbs falling on power lines.
-The city’s utility warned all power may not be restored until Friday as ice continued causing outages even as repairs were finished elsewhere.

-“It feels like two steps forward and three steps back,” said Jackie Sargent, general manager of Austin Energy.
+But the differences were little comfort to Austin residents and businesses that also lost power for days two years ago.

+Among those still without power Thursday was the Central Texas Food Bank, according to Travis County Judge Andy Brown, the county’s top elected official.

+“They have 21 counties to serve.
+They’ve been down for at least three days now.
+There’s a lot of need that they have,” Brown said.

 School systems in the Dallas and Austin area, plus many in Oklahoma, Arkansas and Memphis, Tennessee, closed Thursday as snow, sleet and freezing rain continued to push through.
-Public transportation in Dallas also experienced “major delays” early Thursday, according to a statement from Dallas Area Rapid Transit.
+In Austin, schools will not open until next week at the earliest.

 Hundreds more flights were canceled again in Texas, although not as many as in previous days.